Have specific questions? Contact us to speak to one of our experienced team members.

-Shortly after we met, Phil invited me to attend his webinar, The Truth about Weight Loss.
+Shortly after we met, my Coach invited me to attend his webinar, The Truth about Weight Loss.
 I was blown away by the amount of “new” information I learned from him – especially about strength training.
 Until then, I was doing cardio about five days each week and incorporating light weights here and there.

 The most surprising thing I learned from his webinar was that lifting heavier weights would help my body burn more calories, and it wouldn’t give me bulky muscles.
 He encouraged me to use heavier weights to help build/maintain muscle tissue.

 In October, my “heavy” weights were 10-lb. dumbbells.
 One month later, I was buying 15s.
 Two months later, I started using 20-lb. dumbbells, and I felt amazingly strong!
 Routine tasks like carrying a heavy laundry basket or lifting a case of water became so much easier.
 Plus, my clothes were fitting differently, and I could tell my body had changed a lot.

 At this age (let’s call it “40-something”), I’m focused on staying slim.
 Still, I’m also concerned about age-related muscle loss and osteoporosis.
 Being this strong wasn’t necessarily my goal, but CC3 helped me understand how building muscle would help with weight management and protect bone density and lean muscle tissue.